CAE Reading and Use of English Practice Test 8 Printable and PDF version

 Spontaneous (adj) — happening on the spot rather than planned.
 Spontaneous decisions can lead to unexpected consequences.

 Immerse (v) — to involve into something deeply.
-Immersing into the book is important to enjoy it fully.
+Immersing in the book is important to enjoy it fully.

 Self-indulgent (adj) — following one’s own desires.